 The house in which "40 acres and a mule" was conceived on January 12, 1865.

 "Highlight of our trip.
 After we took this tour we cancelled our other tour.
 It was that good.
 Everything we wanted to know about Savannah's history we learned on this tour.
 Fritz Rumpel took us back in time and he also showed us artistically, intellectually and even spiritually the roots of Savannah's wealth and growth. " -- Cassandra F., Atlanta

 "Excellent, the unvarnished truth about Savannah!
 A thinking person's tour!
 No silly stories about ghosts, old women in hoop skirts or pirates, but real events that affected real people." -- Keith G., New York

 "Every person living in America should hear the emotional story that Fritz relays.
 We are still reflecting on how much this tour moved us 4 months afterward." -- Corey C., Seattle

-This is the story of Savannah and its significant role in promoting slavery throughout the South and it's the story of the triumph over slavery through faith, culminating in a historic meeting in which the aspirations of four million African-Americans became distilled in a single phrase: "40 Acres and a Mule."
+This is the story of Savannah and its significant role in promoting slavery throughout the South and it's the story of the triumph over slavery through faith, culminating in a historic meeting (as depicted in the painting above) in which the aspirations of four million Black Americans became expressed in a single phrase: "40 Acres and a Mule."

-You will visit six of Savannah's most historic squares as you learn the truth about crucial events that took place in the city between 1733 and 1865 that shaped the life and times of Savannah for years to come.
+You will visit six of Savannah's most historic squares as you learn the truth about crucial events that took place in the city between 1733 and 1865 and that shaped the character of Savannah.
 Here are only a few of the things you will learn about:

-In dramatic scenes set 80 years apart, an enslaved African-American minister and 500 Black children demonstrated their belief in freedom through faith.
+In dramatic scenes at this square that were set 80 years apart, an enslaved African-American minister and 500 Black children demonstrated their belief in freedom through faith.

 Blacks and whites mingled freely in this Savannah crossroads in the antebellum period at a time when they bought and sold their goods here at the city market.
 But after the Civil War broke out, the granddaughter of one of those vendors escaped to the Union side.